 - Other vaginal discharge

-Although the exact causes of most cases of endometrial cancer remain unknown, certain risk factors connected to the disease have been identified.
-Risk factors are things that increase an individual's chances of developing cancer, but they are not direct causes of the disease.
-While risk factors may be useful in identifying high-risk individuals, they do not determine whether a person develops a disease.
-Some risk factors, such as diet, are within our control, while others, such as age, are not.
+Although the exact causes of endometrial cancer remain unknown, certain risk factors—things that increase an individual's chances of developing a cancer—have been identified.
+While risk factors may be useful in identifying high-risk individuals, they do not determine whether an individual develops a disease.
+Some risk factors, such as diet, are within an individual’s control, while others, such as age, are not.

 - Age: Older women have a greater risk of developing endometrial cancer.

-- Diabetes: The risk of developing endometrial cancer is four times greater for women who have diabetes than for women who do not.
+- Diabetes: The risk of developing endometrial cancer is four times greater for women who have diabetes than for those who do not (American Cancer Society 2015).

-- Estrogen Hormone Therapy: Estrogen is a female sex hormone that also helps with the growth of long bones.
-Estrogen hormone therapy, also called menopausal hormone therapy, is used to treat the symptoms of menopause.
-Estrogen therapy has been proven to increase the risk of endometrial cancer in women who have a uterus.
-Progesterone is a hormone involved with the menstrual cycle and pregnancy.
+- Estrogen hormone therapy: Estrogen hormone therapy has been proven to increase the risk of endometrial cancer in women who have a uterus.
 Progesterone drugs are usually given with estrogen to reduce a woman’s risk of developing endometrial cancer; this is referred to as combination hormone therapy.

-- Genetic Syndromes: Certain hereditary conditions may increase the risk of developing endometrial cancer, such as Lynch syndrome, which is characterized by mutations (changes to a cell’s genetic makeup) in the MLH1 or MSH2 genes.
-Women with Lynch syndrome have an increased risk of 40% to 60% of developing endometrial cancer.
+- Genetic syndromes: Certain hereditary conditions, such as Lynch syndrome, may increase the risk of developing endometrial cancer.
+Lynch syndrome is characterized by mutations (changes to a cell’s genetic makeup) in the MLH1 or MSH2 genes.
+Women with Lynch syndrome have an increased risk of 40% to 60% of developing endometrial cancer (American Cancer Society 2015).

-At this point in time, there are no screening procedures in place to detect endometrial cancer.
+At this point in time, no screening procedures are in place to detect endometrial cancer.
 However, patients with a strong family history of endometrial or colon cancer may be eligible for genetic counseling.
-For more information, please visit Genetic Counseling, or talk to your doctor to request a referral.
+For more information, patients can visit Genetic Counseling or talk to their physician to request a referral.